Burgh by Sands

-Burgh by Sands (/ˈbrʌf/) is a village and civil parish in the City of Carlisle district of Cumbria, England, situated near the Solway Firth.
+Burgh by Sands (/ˈbrʌf/) is a village and civil parish in the Cumberland unitary authority area of Cumbria, England, situated near the Solway Firth.
 The parish includes the village of Burgh by Sands along with Longburgh, Dykesfield, Boustead Hill, Moorhouse and Thurstonfield.
-It is notable as the site of the first recorded North African (Moorish) military unit in Roman Britain, garrisoning the frontier fort of Aballava on Hadrian's Wall in the 3rd century AD.
+It is notable as the site of the first recorded North African (Mauri) military unit in Roman Britain, garrisoning the frontier fort of Aballava on Hadrian's Wall in the 3rd century AD.
 It is also where Edward I of England died in 1307.